Skip to navigation Skip to content

 The intention is not to interpret the circumstances as being unique.
 They may have a quality of unusualness that makes them special.

-Apply this provision where the debt arose because of an innocent mistake by the social security recipient.
-Do not consider in cases where the customer deliberately set out to defraud the Commonwealth.
 Financial hardship alone cannot be used as sufficient reason to apply 'special circumstances' when considering waiving a debt.

-Consider a temporary write-off of a customers' debt if they have no capacity to repay.
+Consider a temporary write-off of a customer’s debt if they have no capacity to repay.
 Recovery action can recommence if the customer's financial circumstances change.

 Determining special circumstances

 Special circumstance legislation is a discretionary provision.
 What one person (or tribunal) may see as special, another may not.
 Special circumstances are difficult to define.
-They are generally due to situations that are unusual, uncommon or out of the ordinary.
+They are due to situations that are unusual, uncommon, or out of the ordinary.
 Consider the context in which they happen and if they differ from the usual run of cases.
 While the circumstances might be unique, they must have a particular quality of unusualness that would describe them as special.

 Interaction of 'administrative error' and special circumstances

 A specific waiver provision exists for debts attributable solely to an administrative error.
-Administrative errors generally will not lead to special circumstance waivers.
+Administrative errors will not lead to special circumstance waivers.

 However, taken in context, an administrative error may sometimes combine with other circumstances to create a situation that is, overall, special.